Mantrapushpanjali: Hymn 5

-Hymn 5 is often skipped is in currently prevalent recitals of Mantra Pushpanjali performed after Arati.
+Hymn 5 is often skipped in currently prevalent recitals of Mantra Pushpanjali performed after Arati.
 But the original scriptures of Deve have this chanted in a slow rhythm.
 The mantra comes originally from Rigveda (10.081.003).
 It describes the only ultimate supreme truth (एकःदेवः) that created and encapsulates the entire universe and how with its metaphorical strong arms and legs manages the lifecycle of celestial bodies such as stars and earth.

 Recitation

-After everyday worship(Pooja) or any special Pooja like Satyanarayana, Lord Ganesh Sthapana, etc Mantrapushpanjali is sung after the āratīs (to Ganesh, Shankar, Durga, and other deities).
+After everyday worship (puja) or special puja like Satyanarayana, Lord Ganesh Sthapana, etc Mantrapushpanjali is sung after the āratīs (to Ganesh, Shankar, Durga, and other deities).
 Unlike the āratis and the bhajan, Mantrapushpanjali is not accompanied by clapping or by hand cymbals.
 Mantrapushpanjali is enunciated reverentially by devotees holding flower(s) in their palms.
 After the recitation, the flowers are offered to the deity.